HackYourFutureBelgium/home/students/sunday-class.md

 Here's the schedule for a standard Sunday:

-## All Together - Review & Today's Project

-### Roll Call
+## Roll Call

-Each student leave a comment in the class' `roll-call` issue:
+Your coaches will create a `roll-call` issue, before class starts each student will leave a comment including:

 * Summarize your week using emojis.
 * Something you'd like to share, anything goes! (within respect)

+## All Together - Review & Today's Project

 ### Review